 Whinlatter is yet another characterful room which you step into with a wonderful view, a writing desk and a brass double bed.
 It has a lovely light shower room with large shower enclosure with drencher head.

 Melbreak is another king size room displaying a large coat of arms above a lovely decorative fireplace.
 This room has a bath with over bath electric shower.

 Swinside has a double bed set in to a cosy alcove with a window seat, coffee table and armchair.
 It has an en-suite shower room with electric shower.

 Hobcarton is the final king size room.
 Once again this room boasts a magnificent four poster bed, two gorgeous leaded windows looking out on to the wonderful view and a luxurious en-suite shower room with drencher shower.
 The suite has a wonderful exposed stone fireplace which, in years gone by, was the upper part of the huge fireplace from the dining room below.
 It is now adorned with a coat of arms.

 Not all the delights of this property are inside though.
 The house has marvellous grounds to the front and rear.
 At the back of the house is the formal knot garden with a fountain at its heart.
 The knott garden is currently unavailable for use but will be soon, watch this space for further details.
 To the front of the house there is a sweeping lawn with a splendid cedar tree in the middle, a swing seat and a terrace which is wonderful for a sunset glass of wine, a pre-dinner cocktail or an outdoor meal.
-Lastly, to soothe any aching muscles after enjoying your Lake District adventures this wonderful garden has a summer house with sauna and hot tub!
+Lastly, to soothe any aching muscles after enjoying your Lake District adventures this wonderful garden has a summer house with sauna!
 What a divine place to escape the pressures of 21st century life and spend time relaxing with friends or family.